TillaTheHun0/hyper-software-talk/slides.md

 - Actuates a rack and pinion or hydraulic system
 - OR sends a signal to the ECU
 - ~18" in diameter
-- What about for a go-cart?
-- What about for a plane?
+- What about for a go-cart/plane/boat?
 - etc...

 <br />OR...